Fontape/Compass/README.md

 FirearmHolders | Compass will only be visible to players who hold a firearm.
 SquadMembers | Compass will be visible to players whose classes belong to MTF or CI team.

-### Translation
+### Translations

-Plugin supports a world sides translations.
+Plugin supports a cardinal sides translations.

 ### Explanation of `== false`